jesusgjara/mvc-auth-hitlist/README.md

   - DB_STRING: `your database URI`
  ---

- Have fun testing and improving it! 😎
+ Have fun testing and improving it! 😎 -->

+ # HITLIST
+---
+Web application that allows you keep track of the companies and roles you are aplying during the job search.